-On April 22, 2014, we announced an agreement to acquire Novartis Animal Health in an all-cash transaction for approximately \$5.4 billion.
-Novartis Animal Health, which operates in approximately 40 countries, generated revenue of approximately \$1.1 billion in 2013.
-We will acquire Novartis Animal Health's nine manufacturing sites, six dedicated R&D facilities, a global commercial infrastructure with a portfolio of approximately 600 products, a pipeline with more than 40 projects in development, and more than 3,000 employees.
+In April 2014, we announced an agreement to acquire NAH in an all-cash transaction for approximately \$5.4 billion.
+NAH, which operates in approximately 40 countries, generated revenue of approximately \$1.1 billion in 2013.
+We will acquire NAH's nine manufacturing sites, six dedicated R&D facilities, a global commercial infrastructure with a portfolio of approximately 600 products, a pipeline with more than 40 projects in development, and more than 3,000 employees, subject to certain divestitures that will be required by global regulatory agencies.
 We expect that the acquisition will expand and complement Elanco's product portfolio, R&D and manufacturing capabilities, and commercial presence in key geographies.
 In particular, it is expected to provide Elanco with a greater commercial presence in the companion animal and swine markets, expand Elanco's presence in equine and vaccines areas, and create an entry into the aquaculture market.
 The transaction is expected to close by the end of the first quarter of 2015, subject to clearance under the Hart-Scott-Rodino Antitrust Improvements Act, similar requirements outside the U.S., and other customary closing conditions.
+The European antitrust regulators approved the NAH acquisition in October 2014.
+We have agreed to divest the U.S. assets related to two major parasiticides for dogs, Sentinel® Flavor Tabs and Sentinel® Spectrum, currently marketed in the U.S. by NAH, in connection with the U.S. Federal Trade Commission's (FTC) review of the pending acquisition of NAH.
+We have entered into an agreement to sell these assets to Virbac Corporation, subject to approval from the FTC and the closing of our acquisition of NAH.
+Total revenues of these products are expected to reach approximately \$90 million to \$100 million in 2014.

 We depend on patents or other forms of intellectual-property protection for most of our revenues, cash flows, and earnings.
-The loss of U.S. patent exclusivity for Cymbalta in December 2013 and Evista in March 2014, resulted in the immediate entry of generic competitors.
-We will lose our data package protection for Cymbalta in major European countries in 2014; however, we do not anticipate the entry of generic competition in most of these countries until 2015.
-The entry of generic competition in the U.S. Cymbalta and Evista markets resulted in a rapid and severe decline in revenue from the affected products, having a material adverse effect on our consolidated results of operations and cash flows
+The loss of U.S. patent exclusivity for Cymbalta in December 2013 and Evista in March 2014, resulted in the immediate entry of generic competitors and a rapid and severe decline in revenue from the affected products, having a material adverse effect on our consolidated results of operations and cash flows.
+We lost our data package protection for Cymbalta in major European countries in 2014; however, we do not anticipate the entry of generic competition in these countries until 2015.
+We will also lose patent exclusivity in December 2015 for Zyprexa® in Japan.